How It Is Possible to be Convicted of Murder Without Killing Anyone

 The felony murder statute has been under scrutiny for some time, largely because the State can convict someone of murder that lacked the intent to kill.
 Recently, the Indiana Supreme Court has narrowed the felony murder doctrine in Indiana, stating that in order to prove felony murder, the State must prove the defendant engaged in “dangerously violent and threatening conduct” during the commission of the felony in which the person was killed.
 This ruling would seem to limit the liability of “fringe” participants in the underlying felony, such as unarmed lookouts and getaway drivers.
 Understandably, felony murder continues to be a contentious subject of litigation.

 It is crucial to have an experienced attorney on your side that knows how to approach and win murder trials.
-If you or someone you know is facing a felony murder charge, contact the experienced criminal defense attorneys at Banks & Brower, LLC.
+If you or someone you know is facing a felony murder charge, contact an experienced Indianapolis criminal defense lawyer at Banks & Brower, LLC.
 We are available at all times by calling us at (317) 870-0019, or by emailing firstname.lastname@example.org.